 V4@Theatre Critics Residency is a creative platform for theatre critics up to the age of 35 coming from the countries of Central and

 Eastern Europe.
 The project was created in 2015 by Association Divadelná Nitra, in collaboration with partners from participating countries.
 Over the years, it has expanded its number of participants, represented countries and lectors, with the support of the International Visegrad Fund and the Slovak Arts Council.
 Its aim is to develop critical reflection on theatre, to map new tendencies in contemporary production in the field of scenic arts and to introduce analytical methods that serve reflection on often highly specific and experimental artworks.
 During their residency, a group of selected theatre critics take active part at the International Theatre Festival Divadelná Nitra.
 They attend performances in the festival programme and produce analyses at ongoing meetings with residency lectors.
-From the very beginning, their residency takes place under the guidance of respected foreign theatre scholars and theatre critics Patrice Pavis (2015‑2018), Thomas Irmer (2017, 2018) and Stefan Tigges (2019), who facilitate this intercultural dialogue on contemporary art.
+From the very beginning, their residency takes place under the guidance of respected foreign theatre scholars and theatre critics Patrice Pavis (2015‑2018), Thomas Irmer (2017, 2018, 2019) and Stefan Tigges (2019), who facilitated this intercultural dialogue on contemporary art.

 By combining analytical seminars reflecting on the main festival programme with the critics’ active participation at meetings with artists, the project offers fertile soil for open discussion, whose ambition is to transcend the context of the festival and tie into the broader socio‑political framework.

 The fifth edition of the residency at Divadelná Nitra joined 18 theatre critics from eleven countries.
 Over its five successful, the project has seen more than 60 participants.